ppb/pursuedpybear/docs/discussion/values/index.rst

 PursuedPyBear is a principles driven project.
 From its earliest days, it's been guided by a set of ideals that suggest the shape and form of any problem we encounter.
-From or primary focus on students and learners to our embracing change to both the code our principles.
+From our primary focus on students and learners to our embracing change of the code and our principles.

-We have identified four principles as the root of all of the others:
+We have identified four principles as the root of all the others:

 Students and Learners First
 -----------------------------------

 Our first commitment is to the new programmers and game makers who have made ``ppb`` their tool of choice.
 Whether introduced to them by a teacher or discovered on their own, we care about their experiences primarily.
-We don't forget educators, professional developers, or hobbyists while doing so.
+However, we won't forget educators, professional developers, or hobbyists while doing so.
 Our success is most easily measured by the diversity of our community, and that requires a focus on the early stages of use.

 Creativity without Limits